Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

       __tests__/
         user.reducer.spec.js
       components/
-      user.actions.js <--- This is where all module action creator are exported user.reducer.js
+      user.actions.js <--- This is where all module action creators are exported user.reducer.js
       user.selectors.js
 ```